namishh/webby/README.md

 simple web server in c.

-status: completely broken. i will fix it soon.
+status: highly unstable but if it works, it works lol.

 ### usage